crcn/figmark/README.md

 > For documentation on how to use these designs in Webpack, check out the [Paperclip](https://github.com/crcn/paperclip) repository.

 That's all there is to it! 🙌

+#### Recommendations & Notes

+Just a few notes about this library usage:

+- You should GIT-ignore generated design files -- treat them like dependencies.
+- Unused layers are dropped from your application bundle if you're using tree-shaking.
+- `*.pc` file documentation can be found in the [Paperclip repository](https://github.com/crcn/paperclip)
+- You can preview `*.pc` files directly using the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode-extension)